framesurge/perseus/CONTRIBUTING.md

 3. Describe your PR in the GitHub interface and submit it!
 If it's not quite ready yet, you can mark it as a draft.

 Once you've submitted your PR, we'll try to get to reviewing it as quickly as possible!
 Unfortunately, not every pull request can be merged, but we'll do our best to request changes so that yours can be best integrated into the project.

+# Old Details

+This section pre-dates the usage of Tribble, but it will very soon be made obsolete.
+During the transition, this information will still be available.

 ## Building